roy-ganz/toql/guide/src/4-derive/2-fields.md

 # Fields
-Struct fields are mapped to Toql query fields and databases by default in a predictable way:
+Struct fields are mapped to Toql query fields and database columns by default in a predictable way:
 1. Table names are UpperCamelCase.
 2. Column names are snake_case.
-3. Toql fields are lowerCamelCase.
+3. Toql query fields are lowerCamelCase.
-4. Toql paths are lowerCamelCase, separated with an underscore.
+4. Toql query paths are lowerCamelCase, separated with an underscore.

-## Database
+## Renaming tables and columns
 To adjust the default naming to an existing database scheme use the attributes `tables` and `columns` for a renaming scheme or `table` and `column` for explicit name.

 Supported renaming schemes are